 Passionflowers are exotic, eccentric, and even slightly alien.
 They grow on vigorous vines that have a stubborn streak and are difficult to train.
 However, passion vine training is possible if you follow a few important tips.
 Read on for information about training young passion vines.

+Passion vines belong to the genus Passiflora, a genus including some 400 woody vines native to the tropics of North and South America.
+The vines produce gorgeous and unusual flowers and, in appropriate climates, passion fruit.
+The vines of the Passiflora plants are extremely vigorous and excellent climbers.
+Passion vine training involves maneuvering the vine’s growth into the direction you believe best for your garden.
 Trained passion vines add vertical interest and vibrant colors to your backyard.
-But training young passion vines is not as easy as you might hope.
+However, training young passion vines is not as easy as you might hope.
 If the vine tendril opts to head west, for example, you will have a fight on your hands if you want it to head east.

 How to Train a Young Passion Vine